 MSU Spartan Ornament and Tile in our Alabaster glaze

-We put together a small collection of commemorative keepsakes featuring education institutions, and wanted to take a moment to share Pewabic’s strong ties with local universities.
-During these unprecedented times, it is important to recognize that great strides have been made.
+We put together a small collection of collegiate keepsakes featuring education institutions, and wanted to take a moment to share Pewabic’s strong ties with local universities.
+It is important to recognize that great strides have been made.
 The pursuit of art and education helps enrich our lives and bring us new, fresh perspectives.
-Cheers to all of the recent grads!
+Cheers to all of the recent grads, and to those just starting their journey!